 An anthropological approach to religious meaning and ritual in small-scale societies and ethnic subcultures.
 The course analyzes theories of religion, myth, and ritual by comparing cultures in various areas of the world, including contemporary crisis and change.

 Examination of American cultural diversity through the perspective of Cultural Anthropology.
 Students are required to complete the readings for ATH-202 and attend that class.
-In addition, students will be assigned formal readings, written examinations and final papers appropriate to the 300 level.
-Students who have already completed ATH-202 are not allowed to enroll for ATH-302A.(Cross-listed with ATH-202)
+In addition, students will be assigned formal readings, written examinations, and final papers appropriate to the 300 level.
+Students who have already completed ATH-202 are not allowed to enroll for ATH-302A.(Cross-listed as ATH-202)